-DRUG AND ALCOHOL ABUSE PREVENTION AND EDUCATION
+DRUG AND ALCOHOL ABUSE PREVENTION and EDUCATION (599)

-In recognition of its responsibility as an employer and as an institution of career education, which promotes a productive learning and work environment, EOC Tech is committed to social justice and the well-being of the total community, as indicated by its educational offerings and open-door policy.
+In recognition of its responsibility as an employer and as an institution of career education, which promotes a productive learning and work environment, EOCTC is committed to social justice and the well-being of the total community, as indicated by its educational offerings and open-door policy.

 The maintenance of a drug-free campus is part of this commitment.
 The drug-free policy is designed to provide a drug-free environment for students and employees wherein intellectual, physical, and social activities may occur.
 The long-term, well-being of students and employees is the objective of the policy.
 This program is adopted to and in compliance with the Drug Free Schools and Communities Act of 1989.
+This policy is reviewed by EOCTC administration biennially as required by federal regulations.

-EOC Tech prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol or controlled substances by any students or employees on its property or as part of any of its activities except as they may be prescribed by a qualified physician or other person licensed, registered, or otherwise permitted to distribute, dispense, or administer a controlled substance to treat an individual's physical or mental condition.
+EOCTC prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol or controlled substances by any students or employees on its property or as part of any of its activities except as they may be prescribed by a qualified physician or other person licensed, registered, or otherwise permitted to distribute, dispense, or administer a controlled substance to treat an individual's physical or mental condition.
 Controlled substances are listed in Schedules I through V of Section 202 of the Controlled Substances Act found in 21 U.S.G.S.
 812 and as further defined by regulations found at CFR 1300.11 through 1300.15.

-Drug-Free Policy
+Drug-Free Policy and Referral for Counseling, Treatment and Rehabilitation

-The illegal manufacture, distribution, possession, or use of illicit drugs or alcohol by students or employees on the campus of EOC Tech or anywhere else as any part of the Technology Center activities is strictly forbidden.
-Employees are forbidden to perform safety-sensitive, security-sensitive, or image-sensitive functions for EOC Tech while a prohibited drug is in his/her system or possession.
+The illegal manufacture, distribution, possession, or use of illicit drugs or alcohol by students or employees on the campus of EOCTC or anywhere else as any part of the Technology Center activities is strictly forbidden.
+Employees are forbidden to perform safety-sensitive, security-sensitive, or image-sensitive functions for EOCTC while a prohibited drug is in his/her system or possession.